finos/community/focus-projects/README.md

 <img src="images/2020Q2-focus-projects.png" width="500" />

-A report on progress will be published after its presented to the Governing Board in the upcoming meeting.
+Reports on progress from the last quarter will be published shortly after the quarterly Governing Board meeting.

 ## Want to be a focus project?
 If you are FINOS project maintainer and you'd like the FINOS team to put forward your project as a candidate for quarterly focus project to the Board, [just raise an issue](https://github.com/finos/community/issues/new?title=Please%20consider%20%3Cproject%20name%3E%20as%20quarterly%20focus%20project%20for%20%3Cquarter%20year%3E&body=A%20brief%20description%20of%20your%20quarterly%20goals%20and%20how%20FINOS%20can%20help).